 Drag Bunting Right-Handed

-When people think of drag bunts they typically associate this batting technique with left-handed hitters, but can a right handed batter drag bunt?
+When people think of drag bunts they typically associate this batting technique with left-handed hitters, but do right-handed batters drag bunt?

-There are two common techniques right-handed batters can use to drag bunt, courtesy of Baseball Tutorials.
+There are two common techniques right-handed batters can use to drag bunt.

 For this technique, the hitter will first move their back foot slightly backward and get the bat out in front.
 They’ll want to make sure the bat is just beyond the plate when they make contact with the pitch.